-The Diocese of Salina has established this Code of Conduct for clergy, employees, educators and volunteers of the Church with regard to their contact with minors, to foster and maintain an atmosphere of trust and safety in its ministry to all minors.
-Diocesan personnel have a responsibility to provide a safe environment and actively protect minors from all forms of abuse and are expected to maintain the highest standards of professional, ministerial and moral behavior.
+The Diocese of Salina has established this Code of Conduct for clergy, employees, educators, and volunteers of the Church with regard to their contact with minors, to foster and maintain an atmosphere of trust and safety in its

+Diocesan personnel have a responsibility to provide a safe environment and actively protect minors from all forms of abuse and are expected to maintain the highest standards of professional, ministerial, and moral behavior.
 This includes:

 - Maintaining proper supervision at all times.
 Ordinarily, this means having two qualified adults present (must be at least 25 years of age and trained- have Safe Environment Training and valid Background Check) - Must refrain from disclosing confidential or damaging information that affects the student. - Must refrain from allowing minors to be primary supervisors over other minors.
-There must be present two trained adults (at least 25 years of age) whenever older youth/teenagers are ministering to younger children - Maintaining proper accommodations, female and male leadership, and ratios of adults to minors for parish/school events and field trips

-See Guidelines for Field Trips/Events for more detailed information (see section IV-Q in Program)

-- Make reasonable effort to protect the student from conditions detrimental to learning, health or safety, including helping with medical emergencies - Maintain professional relationships with students both inside and outside the classroom, always in areas that are accessible and visible, one on one contact with a minor should always occur in a public place - Must refrain from soliciting, encouraging, participating or initiating inappropriate written, verbal, electronic, physical, sexual or romantic relationship with students

-See Guidelines for Social Media and Other Communications for more detailed information (see section IV-P in Program)

-- Maintain your "group" at all times, no minor or adults should leave the group for unauthorized excursions - Must refrain from driving alone with a minor
+There must be present two trained adults (at least 25 years of age) whenever older youth/teenagers are ministering to younger children - Maintaining proper accommodations, female and male leadership, and ratios of adults to minors for parish/school events and field trips - \See Field Trip Supplement for further details - Make reasonable effort to protect the student from conditions detrimental to learning, health or safety, including helping with medical emergencies - Maintain professional relationships with students both inside and outside the classroom, always in areas that are accessible and visible, one on one contact with a minor should always occur in a public place - Must refrain from soliciting, encouraging, participating or initiating inappropriate written, verbal, electronic, physical, sexual or romantic relationship with students - \See Guidelines for social media and Other Communications for more detailed information (see section IV-51 in Program Handbook) - Maintain your "group" at all times, no minor or adults should leave the group for unauthorized excursions - Must refrain from driving alone with a minor